-We have investigated the optimal reinsurance problem under the assumption that a transaction cost is paid when the agreement is signed.
+8. Conclusions We investigate the optimal reinsurance problem under the assumption that a transaction cost is paid when the agreement is signed.
 The insurer has to choose the optimal starting time of the reinsurance contract, as well as the optimal retention level to be applied from that moment on.
-We have solved the resulting mixed optimal control/optimal stopping time problem using a two-steps procedure.
-We have found

-- out that the optimal strategy is deterministic (see Theorem 4).
-Moreover, we have proven - the existence of a maximum fixed cost K^ (see equation (6.1)) that the insurer is willing - to pay.
-That is, whenever a fixed cost $K > K^$ is chosen by the reinsurer, the insurer - will retain all her losses.
-In the last section we have further analyzed how the model - 317 parameters affect that maximum subscription cost. - Some future researches could be focused on the study of the optimal reinsurance problem with fixed cost under either different optimization criteria, or different types of contract. - with fixed cost under either different optimization criteria, or different types of contract. - Author Contributions: All authors have equally contributed to the present paper.
-All authors have read and agreed to the published version of the manuscript. - 322 Funding: The authors are partially supported by the GNAMPA Research Project 2020 (A class of - optimization problems in actuarial and economic field) of INdAM (Istituto Nazionale di Alta Matematica). - Acknowledgments: We are grateful to two anonymous reviewers for their helpful comments. - Conflicts of Interest: The authors declare no conflict of interest.
-The funders had no role in the - design of the study; in the collection, analyses, or interpretation of data; in the writing of the - manuscript, or in the decision to publish the results.
+We solve the resulting mixed optimal control/optimal stopping time problem using a two-step procedure.
+We find that the optimal strategy is deterministic (see Theorem 4).
+Moreover, we prove the existence of a maximum fixed cost K^ (see Equation (39)) that the insurer is willing to pay.
+That is, whenever a fixed cost $K > K^$ is chosen by the reinsurer, the insurer will retain all her losses.
+In the last section, we further analyze how the model parameters affect that maximum subscription cost.
+Some future research could be focused on the study of the optimal reinsurance problem with fixed cost under either different optimization criteria or different types of contract.
+Author Contributions: Conceptualization, M.B. and C.C.; Investigation, M.B. and C.C.; Methodology, M.B. and C.C.; Writing-original draft, M.B. and C.C.; Writing-review and editing, M.B. and C.C.
+All authors have read and agreed to the published version of the manuscript.
+Funding: The authors are partially supported by the GNAMPA Research Project 2020 (A class of optimization problems in actuarial and economic field) of INdAM (Istituto Nazionale di Alta Matematica).
+Institutional Review Board Statement: Not applicable.